 })

-Tip To ensure Test Monitor supports the dataframe output, verify the value of the id (data_frame_output) is correct in the cell and in the Code Metadata for the parameter code cell.
-Refer to step 7b for more information.
+Tip To ensure Test Monitor supports the dataframe output, verify the value of the ID (data_frame_output).
+The value must be correct in the cell and in the Code Metadata for the parameter code cell.
+For more information, refer to the previous step 7.

 Note If you use the V2 report format in a Jupyter notebook, you can only visualize the report results on a dashboard.